Book Review: Cultural Insurrection by Jonathan Nossiter

 -Cultural Insurrection, Jonathan Nossiter

 More recently, he wrote and directed the beautiful film, Natural Resistance (2014), which may be seen as a companion piece to his latest book, Cultural Insurrection (already published in Italian & French), wherein a handful of winegrowers and the director of Cineteca, share their passion for wine and cinema.
 Here is my review of that film, which might be seen as tracking the continuing dialogue between the soil and the cultural soul of man.
 Nossiter presents on the one side the radical force of the individual “agro-culturalist” opposed to the despoliation of the land by industrialised farming.
 One of the most compelling images in the documentary is when Stefano Bellotti holds up some earth in each hand, that he has excavated from two adjacent vineyards.
 In the one hand, sweet-smelling humus teeming with micro-organisms, the stuff of life itself, on the other, bleached, soapy-smelling compacted clay.
-Life… and death.
+Life

 Picture ©OtherPress